RubixML/ML/docs/datasets/labeled.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Datasets/Labeled.php">Source</a></span>

 # Labeled
-A Labeled dataset consists of samples with corresponding labels which represent the observed outcome of each sample.
-Splitting, folding, randomizing, sorting, and subsampling are all done while keeping the indices of samples and labels aligned.
-In addition to the basic Dataset methods, the Labeled class can also sort and *stratify* the dataset by label.
+A Labeled dataset is used to train supervised learners and for testing a model using cross validation.
+In addition to the standard dataset object methods, a Labeled dataset can perform operations such as stratification and sorting the dataset by label.

 ### Parameters
 | # | Param | Default | Type | Description |